-Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash, cash equivalents, short term investments and accounts receivable.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of cash, cash equivalents, short-term and long-term investments and accounts receivable.
 The Company places its cash primarily in checking, certificate of deposit, and money market accounts with reputable financial institutions.
 The Company's accounts receivable are derived primarily from revenue earned from customers located in the U.S. and Asia.
 The Company performs ongoing credit evaluations of its customers' financial condition and, generally, requires no collateral from its customers.
 The Company maintains an allowance for doubtful accounts receivable based upon the expected collectibility of accounts receivable.
-The Company's write offs of accounts receivable were \$29,000 for the year ended March 31, 2005.
-There were no write offs in the years ended March 31, 2007 or 2006.
+There were no write offs in the years ended March 31, 2008, 2007 or 2006.

-In fiscal 2007, 2006 and 2005, sales to the Company's top 10 customers accounted for approximately 88%, 88% and 88% of net revenues, respectively.
+In fiscal 2008, 2007 and 2006, sales to the Company's top 10 customers accounted for approximately 89%, 88% and 88% of net revenues, respectively.
+At March 31, 2008, five customers accounted for 17%, 15%, 13%, 12% and 12% of accounts receivable, and for the year then ended, two customers accounted for 29% and 28% of net revenues.
 At March 31, 2007, five customers accounted for 25%, 16%, 14%, 11% and 11% of accounts receivable, and for the year then ended, two customers accounted for 30% and 25% of net revenues.
 At March 31, 2006, three customers accounted for 28%, 17% and 12% of accounts receivable, and for the year then ended, three customers accounted for 30%, 27% and 10% of net revenues.
-At March 31, 2005, four customers accounted for 24%, 13%, 13% and 12% of accounts receivable, and for the year then ended, three customers accounted for 32%, 18% and 15% of net revenues.